Take in-person payments from mobile applications using an embedded checkout flow and Square hardware.

 Reader SDK only supports on-screen tipping.
 Digital receipts and tips can be configured in Reader SDK.
 Tipping on printed receipts is not supported at this time.

 Reader SDK cannot issue refunds.
-Refunds can be issued programmatically using the Refunds API or manually in the Square Dashboard.
+Refunds can be issued programmatically using the Refunds API or manually in the Square seller Dashboard.

-Mobile authorization code — requested from the Mobile Authorization API and used to authorize Reader SDK for payment processing.
+Mobile authorization code.
+Requested from the Mobile Authorization API and used to authorize Reader SDK for payment processing.

-Checkout parameters — used to configure the tipping, signature, and receipt options shown in the checkout flow.
+Checkout parameters.
+Used to configure the tipping, signature, and receipt options shown in the checkout flow.

-Checkout result — provides transaction metadata for successful payments and troubleshooting metadata for failed payments.
+Checkout result.
+Provides transaction metadata for successful payments and troubleshooting metadata for failed payments.

 In the context of Reader SDK, authorization refers to using the SDK with a mobile authorization code from the Mobile Authorization API.
-Mobile authorization tokens allow custom mobile apps to process payments on Square hardware on behalf of a specific Square account for a given location.
+Mobile authorization tokens allow custom mobile applications to process payments on Square hardware on behalf of a specific Square account for a given location.

-Transaction IDs and Transaction Client IDs can be used with the deprecated Square Transactions API to load transaction details for issuing refunds and reconciling daily totals.
+Transaction IDs and transaction client IDs can be used with the deprecated Square Transactions API to load transaction details for issuing refunds and reconciling daily totals.

 Transaction IDs are directly retrievable through the RetrieveTransaction endpoint, but are only returned for transactions that include a valid card tender.
-Transaction Client IDs are always set but are only indirectly retrievable by searching the results of a ListTransactions call.
+Transaction client IDs are always set, but are only indirectly retrievable by searching the results of a ListTransactions call.

 in Square API v2019-08-14 can be retrieved using the Payments API GetPayment endpoint by